shuai-xu/flink/docs/dev/table/catalog.md

 ## Use HiveCatalog in Flink SQL Cli

 Users can specify catalogs in the yaml config file of Flink SQL Cli.
-For more details of how to set up Flink SQL Cli, see [SQL Cli]({{ site.baseurl }}/dev/table/sqlClient.html)
+See [SQL Cli]({{ site.baseurl }}/dev/table/sqlClient.html) for more details.

 ```yaml
 catalogs: